lukasjuhas/lj-maintenance-mode/readme.txt

 6. Insert Media available for WYSIWYG.

 == Changelog ==
+= 2.3.1 =
+* Hot Fix issue where user got locked out of admin area in maitenanice mode.

 = 2.3 =
 * Small refactor, extract some of the parts to it's own method to make everything a bit cleaner
 * Added 'ljmm_content' filter